Linux kernel: Supported architectures

 While not originally designed to be portable, Linux is now one of the most widely ported operating system kernels, running on a diverse range of systems from the ARM architecture to IBM z/Architecture mainframe computers.
 The first port was performed on the Motorola 68000 platform.
 The modifications to the kernel were so fundamental that Torvalds viewed the Motorola version as a fork and a "Linux-like operating system".
-However, that moved Torvalds to lead a major restructure of the code to facilitate porting to more computing architectures.
+That moved Torvalds to lead a major restructure of the code to facilitate porting to more computing architectures.
 The first Linux that, in a single source tree, had code for more than i386 alone, supported the DEC Alpha AXP 64-bit platform.

-Linux runs as the main operating system on IBM's Summit; as of October 2019, all of the world's 500 fastest supercomputers run some operating system based on the Linux kernel, a big change from 1998 when the first Linux supercomputer got added to the list.
+Linux is used as the primary operating system on IBM’s Summit supercomputer.
+In October 2019, all systems on the TOP500 list of the world’s fastest supercomputers ran operating systems based on the Linux kernel, whereas the first Linux-based supercomputer appeared on the list in 1998.

-Linux has also been ported to various handheld devices such as Apple's iPhone 3G and iPod.
+Linux has also been ported to various handheld devices such as iPhone 3G and iPod.